 It is important to use the right EPF values for PCB calculations.
 It is recommended that the 500 EPF limit be used when the MTD schedule is used especially if the salary is close to RM4,000.
 This is because if there are additional bonus, commission or an increase in salary in the future, the monthly calculations EPF may exceed the annual 6000 limit.

-If this is still too difficult, you can download our free PCB calculator at : http://www.pcbcalculator.com.my/
+If this is still too difficult, you can download our free Payroll calculator at : https://payrollcalculator.com.my

 In conclusion, it has to be noted that there are multiple ways to calculate PCB and some of the methods can be quite tedious.
 Considering the work involved and the high chance of errors in the calculation, it is recommended that the calculations be done very carefully.
 To avoid errors it is recommended that a payroll software be used.